cr1deg0/Survey_app/README.md

 # Survey app
 A survey app created with Django.
-In this website users can create surveys and get the results of the answers.
+In this website users can create surveys and get insights from the answers.

 ![App overview](https://github.com/cr1deg0/survey_app/assets/86016298/576220b9-67b2-4887-9327-27af05ceff30)

 Users can:

-- Signup to the website
+- Sign up/ Sign in to the website
 - Create their own surveys adding as many questions and answers as required
-- Share the link to the survey (under development)
+- Generate a page with the survey and share the link to the survey
 - Analyse surveys results.
 See what percentage of people answered each question

 # App design